zkripson/contracts/README.md

    - When all ships of a player are sunk
    - Player calls `verifyGameEnd(commitment, proof)`
    - Players can claim rewards via `claimReward()`

+## Betting Flow (Optional)

+When BattleshipBetting is deployed, players can wager on games:

+1. **Create Betting Invite**:
+   - Player calls `BattleshipBetting.createInvite(stakeAmount)`
+   - USDC stake is escrowed in the contract
+   - Invite expires after 24 hours if not accepted

+2. **Accept Betting Invite**:
+   - Opponent calls `acceptInvite(inviteId)`
+   - Matching USDC stake is escrowed
+   - Bet is now matched and ready for game creation

+3. **Game Creation**:
+   - Backend calls `createGame(inviteId)`
+   - Game is created through GameFactory
+   - Players proceed with normal gameplay

+4. **Resolve Betting**:
+   - Backend calls `resolveGame(gameId, winner)`
+   - Winner receives 90% of pool (180% of their stake)
+   - Platform collects 10% fee
+   - Draws return full stakes to both players

 ## Prerequisites